daxpatel2/bitcask/README.md

 This repository contains a Go implementation of a Key-Value (KV) store based on the design principles of Bitcask.
 Bitcask is a highly efficient embedded database model, described as a Log-Structured Hash Table for Fast Key/Value Data.

 In simple terms, all data is written sequentially to an append-only log file.
-A separate in-memory index, the KeyDir, holds a pointer for each key, directing to the precise byte-offset of its value in the log.
+A separate in-memory index, the DataMap, holds a pointer for each key, directing to the precise byte-offset of its value in the log.
 This design minimizes disk seeks and provides exceptionally high read/write throughput, making it ideal for production-grade traffic.

 ### Core Design Principles